-Hair is a special skin attachment produced by skin cells involved in hair follicles on the scalp through the use of various proteins such as keratin, elastin.
+Hair is a special skin attachment produced by skin cells involved in hair follicles on the scalp through the use of various proteins such as keratin, and elastin.
 The development, growth, and loss of hair occur within three stages.

 New hair, called Anagen, forms and develops during the growth phase, which is 2-8 years in length.
 In a healthy body, 85 to 90 percent of hair is in this phase.
-This phase of arm and leg hair, eyelash and brow hair, takes about one month.
+This phase of arm and leg hair, eyelash, and brow hair, takes about one month.

 In the ketogenic phase, the hair is fully mature.
 In this phase, matured hair slowly begins to thin and weaken.
 This phase lasts about 2-3 weeks.

 At the end of the telogen phase, which can last for 2-4 months, the roots fall out.
 Increasing the number of hair moving into this stage causes mass hair loss called telogen effluvium.

 Hair loss in women’s causes can be addressed in a broad framework that can vary from daily lifestyle habits to underlying health problems.
 In this respect, women may experience loss of hair due to the following causes: